leonardovsilva/azure-service-bus-python-cli/README.md

 purge_queue - Options

-dl or --dead_letter:  from the dead letter
+dl or --dead_letter:  from the dead letter :ghost:

 ## Purge subscription command

-Purge all messages from the subscription.
+Purge all messages from the subscription. :exclamation:

 ```console
 python service_bus.py purge_sub